 The thing is, while you’re learning you need to give yourself credit for where you are and how you got there.

 First, just having the courage to sit down and start doing this work is something to celebrate.
 Seriously—the fact you’ve even read to the end of this post is something you might want to write about in that journal we mentioned.
 It shows a willingness to improve yourself, which means you had to at least acknowledge that you might need improvement.
 Way to go!

 Second, no matter what level you perceive yourself to be on, as a writer, you are, every day, advancing above that level, just by writing.
+Experience is its own practice.
 Your victories are worth celebrating.
-Your skill is ever improving.
+Your skill is ever-improving.
 You are getting better at this, so smile.

 Adopt what Carol Dweck refers to as a ‘growth mindset.’
 See every challenge as a chance to grow and improve, rather than a sign that you aren’t talented enough.
 And as for those first million words, consider them practice, and then decide that the next million will be practice, too.
 Determine for yourself that you can and will grow in this, and then go out and find ways to make that growth happen.